Preservation Durham Awards

 • Creativity and Innovation: Does the nominee/project illustrate a creative approach or new method of historic preservation?

 • Impact: This is the WOW factor.
 Does the nominee illustrate a remarkable transformation, long advocacy effort, or career?
 Does the nominee or project create a new standard for preservation in the future?
+Was the project groundbreaking?
+How does it change our understanding of preservation?

 We want the awards process to be as easy and accessible as possible, so the nomination process is just a short form below.
 Please share as much as you want/can.
 We will follow up with you directly after your submission with specific questions or requests for more information, if necessary.

-Submissions are DUE by 5:00pm Friday, September 13.
+Submissions are DUE by 5:00pm Thursday, July 31st.